 One of my favorite ways to explore a new country is by its food.
 After staying in Brazil for 2 months, I am certainly going to miss certain dishes, sweets, and drinks.
 Let me share with you my favorite Brazilian food.

 Brazilian Food: Fruits

 One fruit I have never eaten before and tried for the first time in Brazil is Cherimoya.
 It is actually called many names, so you might also find it as “Pinha” or “Atemoia”.
 It has a rather sweet taste, is very soft inside and has big seeds that you can easily spit out.

 Açai is probably known by most of you.
-During my stay I couldn’t stop eating Açai bowels in form of ice cream combined with condensed milk, granola, fruits and paçocinha.
+During my stay, I couldn’t stop eating Açai bowels in the form of ice cream combined with condensed milk, granola, fruits, and paçocinha.

 Açai berries actually grow on specific palm trees and look like grapes.
 It exists in different forms, such as powder, liquid or as ice cream.

 Brazilian Food: Sweets